SE-ML/se-ml.github.io/best_practices/_posts/2020-01-20-data_sharing.md

 - access control,
 - virtualization,
 - versioning,
+- maintainability and freshness,
+- avoid duplication,
-- maintainainability and freshness.
+- avoid unnecessary transfers and save time.

 Many applications deal with high data volumes.
-Transfering or copying a high volume of data is not trivial.
+Transferring or copying a high volume of data is not trivial and may introduce large delays in the processing pipelines.
+Needless to say duplication becomes an issue with large volumes of data.

-Making datasets avaiable on shared infrastructuure (e.g. S3 Buckets, mountable disks) helps mitigate all these issues.
+Making data sets available on shared infrastructure (e.g. S3 Buckets or mountable disks) helps mitigate these issues.
-Moreover, it can provide tracebility.
+Moreover, it is easier to impose access control policies and provide traceability i.e. keep a data access log.